 Every IEP meeting should cover these key aspects:

-- Present Levels of Performance (PLOP): The team leader will write a statement about your child’s current levels of academic and functional performance (social, behavioral and motor skills, for example) and goals.
+- Present level of performance (PLOP): The team leader will write a statement about your child’s current levels of academic and functional performance (social, behavioral and motor skills, for example) and goals.
 This is based on data (like test scores) and observations from you and other team members.

 - Annual goals: The team reviews what progress your child has made toward meeting his annual goals.
 Then together you develop new or revised goals for the coming year.
 It’s important for annual goals to be specific, measurable and tailored to your child.